ronaldoussoren/pyobjc/docs/apinotes/QuickLook.rst

 .. note::

-   This framework is deprected in macOS 10.15.
+   This framework is deprecated in macOS 10.15.